daz4126/Nanny-State/README.md

 You can see more examples of how Nanny State can be used [on CodePen](https://codepen.io/collection/RzbNmw)

+##TLDR

+In summary, all you need to do to create a Nanny State app is the following:

+1) import the Nanny State functions using `import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'`
+2) Create the initial state
+3) Create the view template
+4) Write event handlers to deal with user input
+5) Write transformer functions that update the state
+6) Call the `Nanny(state,view)` function

 ## Extra
 Transformer functions can accept and return fragments of the state Before and after functions